SukkoPera/OpenAmigaDriveSwitcher/README.md

 A copy of the full license is included in file [LICENSE.pdf].
 In order to properly deal with its terms, please see [LICENSE_HOWTO.pdf].

-The contact points for information about manufactured Products (see section 4.2) are listed in [PRODUCT.TXT].
+The contact points for information about manufactured Products (see section 4.2) are listed in [PRODUCT.md].

-Any modifications made by Licenseea (see section 3.4.b) shall be recorded in [CHANGES.TXT].
+Any modifications made by Licensees (see section 3.4.b) shall be recorded in [CHANGES.md].

 The Documentation Location of the original project is https://github.com/SukkoPera/OpenAmigaDriveSwitcher/.